GiacomoMariani/UnityBestPractices/UnityBestPractices.md

 * Follow [C# Coding Standards and Naming Conventions](https://github.com/ktaranov/naming-convention/blob/master/C%23%20Coding%20Standards%20and%20Naming%20Conventions.md)

 #### BASIC PERFORMANCE
+* No public fields.
+When required use public properties with private setter.
 * Cache Components on Awake.
 Do not use GetComponent() anywhere else
 * User readonly or readonly ref when the member does not change the state, valid also for property getters
 * Declare expected sizes for all collections.
 IE `new List<int>(50);`